-Paul Hardwick Senior solicitor
+Paul Hardwick Senior associate

 Paul advises on matters of governance, succession planning, tax, trusts and trust litigation.
 He has a particular focus on matters involving complex, cross-border structures.